jellyfin-archive/jellyfin-docs/general/networking/index.md

 ### Health Check Endpoint

 Jellyfin exposes the `/health` endpoint designated for checking the status of the underlying service.
-Currently this will verify http and database connectivity and return a `200 OK` response if successful.
+Currently this will verify HTTP and database connectivity and return a `200 OK` response if successful.

 ```sh
 curl http://myserver:8096/health